 The cryptocurrency margin trading segment is a highly competitive and fast-paced environment.
-And, since 2018, it has grown exponentially, both in terms of trading volumes and the number of new exchange platforms.
+Since 2018, it has grown exponentially, both in terms of trading volumes and the number of new exchange platforms.

-Therefore, whenever it comes to choosing a cryptocurrency margin trading platform, it becomes a difficult task.
-Whether to go for an established player like BitMEX or select a newer alternative like ByBit.
+Therefore, when choosing a cryptocurrency margin trading platform, it becomes a difficult task whether to go for an established player like BitMEX or select a newer alternative like ByBit.
 The two most popular crypto margin trading platforms in the market.

-However, comparing both the exchanges will help you to distinguish between the two and decide on which platform you should trade.
+However, comparing both the exchanges will help you distinguish between the two and decide which platform you should trade.